-- To register the CPM instance account with N2W Software.
+- Download audit reports for all users.
+An audit report for the current user are available in the Users button. - Change the password of the current user. - To register the CPM instance account with N2W Software.
 It is recommended that you register if you did not do so during configuration.
-Registering enables N2WS to provide enhanced support. - To go to the cpm patches page to install patches. - To send configurations to agents.
+Registering enables N2WS to provide enhanced support. - Generate a CSV report of the unprotected resources for the current user and download it when completed. - View patches for current server and go to the cpm patches page to install patches. - Send configurations to local and remote agents. - Go to N2W Software's documentation and support pages. - Display information for the current user, including the maximum allowed GiBs for each resource type.